mebigfatguy/yank/README.md

 ArtifactId and Version columns.
 More columns may be added for your governance purposes, such as license, reason, code area, etc, without issue.

+Yank currently needs poi-3.9.jar.
+Both jar files can be placed in ${ant.home}/lib.